galogm/IGNN/README.md

 ## Usage

-Scripts for running each IGNN variant across all datasets:
+Running scripts for each IGNN variant across all datasets:

 | Variant | Script                                           |
 | ------- | ------------------------------------------------ |